Isabella I of Castile: Commemoration

-The $4 stamp is the only stamp of that denomination ever issued and one which collectors prize not only for its rarity (only 30,000 were printed) but its beauty, an exquisite carmine with some copies having a crimson hue.
-Mint specimens of this commemorative have been sold for more than $20,000.
+The $4 stamp is the only denomination of its kind issued and is valued by collectors for its rarity (30,000 printed) and appearance, described as carmine with some copies showing a crimson hue.
+Mint specimens have sold for over $20,000.

 Isabella was also the first-named woman to appear on a United States coin, the 1893 commemorative Isabella quarter, celebrating the 400th anniversary of Columbus's first voyage.